-What we heard

-- Brighthouse Financial continues to advance in its sustainability journey, including substantive disclosures in important areas. - Brighthouse Financial should focus on enhancing its disclosures and sustainability program in areas that are most significant to the Company and in line with stakeholder expectations. particularly with respect to human capital management, DEI, and climate risk.
+2023 Compensation Program Overview").
+What we heard What we're doing Topic Sustainability and Brighthouse Financial continues to ESG advance in its sustainability journey, including substantive disclosures in important areas.
+Brighthouse Financial should focus on enhancing its disclosures and Responsibility webpage at sustainability program in areas that are most significant to the Company and in line with stakeholder expectations, particularly with respect to human capital management, DEI, and climate risk.
+Board Composition Our Board composition reflects our strong focus on diversity, including an appropriate mix of skills, experiences, backgrounds, and demographic diversity traits, which support generating diversity of thought.
+Board of Directors").
+Governance · Brighthouse Financial has a reasonable and balanced governance profile.
+Brighthouse Financial should regularly